WithSecureLabs/cloud-wiki/docs/azure/services/azure_monitoring.md

 - Help automate alert processing based on criteria for logs and metrics
 - Create visualisations of existing data

-An easy graphical way to visualise the service and the components in involves is in the following diagram from Microsoft's documentation (https://docs.microsoft.com/en-us/azure/azure-monitor/overview):
+An easy graphical way to visualise the service and the components in involves is in the following diagram from Microsoft's documentation (can be [found here](https://docs.microsoft.com/en-us/azure/azure-monitor/overview)):

 ![image](../images/azure-monitor-overview-optm.svg)